ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## upper, ucase {#upper}

-Converts ASCII Latin symbols in a string to uppercase.pd
+Converts ASCII Latin symbols in a string to uppercase.

 ## lowerUTF8 {#lowerutf8}